pierre-yves-monnet/C8-workers-implementation/doc/ThreadWorker.md

 acceptable because it does not consume any CPU or Memory during the waiting time, but a lot of threads are generated.

-## Concern
+## Concerns
 The main concern of this implementation is that you do not control the number of threads your worker can run.
 If 10,000 tasks are waiting, one worker like this can quickly acquire them.

+## Use case
+If the worker consists of sending a request to an external service and waits for the answer, it is the perfect pattern.
+The handle() method can throw the request directly (or create a thread to throw the request), and one thread expects the result to complete the task.